tektoncd/dashboard/DEVELOPMENT.md

 While iterating on the project, you may need to:

-1. Run `dep ensure -v` to retrieve dependencies required to build
+- Run `dep ensure -v` to retrieve dependencies required to build
-1. Run the Alpine based Go tests in Docker with: `docker build -f Dockerfile_test .`
+- Run the Alpine based Go tests in Docker with: `docker build -f Dockerfile_test .`
-1. Run the Stretch based Go tests with race condition checking in Docker with: `docker build -f Dockerfile_race_test .`
+- Run the Stretch based Go tests with race condition checking in Docker with: `docker build -f Dockerfile_race_test .`
-1. Install the dashboard
-1. Interact with the created Kubernetes service - we've had success using Postman on Mac and data provided must be JSON
+- Interact with the created Kubernetes service - we've had success using Postman on Mac and data provided must be JSON

+## Makefile

+The Makefile has a few commands that can simplify some commands common to development.
+Run `make` or `make help` to see them all.
+The most important few are as follows:

+`make squash` - Runs the Dockerfile tests, formats all checked in files, then squashes your committed changes into a single commit (currently Prow does not have a squash strategy so we must do this locally).
+Usage: `make squash [RESET_TARGET=<SHA/Remote>] COMMIT=<Message>`

+`make test` - Runs go tests against local machine (much faster than dockerized tests)

+## CRD

-Tekton Dashboard does not involve any custom resource definitions, we only interact with them.
+Tekton Dashboard does not create any custom resource definitions, we only interact with them.

 ## Install dashboard